microsoft/api-guidelines/azure/Guidelines.md

 | Optional to required   | Breaking     | Breaking     |
 | Required to optional   | Evolutionary | Breaking     |

-Breaking changes require prior approval of the Azure REST API review board.
-In the case of deprecation, follow the API deprecation policy (below).
+Breaking changes require prior approval of the Azure REST API review board and approval through the Azure Global Breaking Change Policy.
+In the case of deprecation, follow the Azure Global Retirement Policy.
 If the service is using SemVer for versioning, breaking changes constitute a major version change.

 Evolutionary changes do not require prior approval (but still need a version bump).
 If the service is using SemVer for versioning, evolutionary changes constitute a minor version change.